Park Opera South Hill Park

 Sets

-The sets are painted initially in the school, but need to be finished in situ.
-A team of enthusiastic and mainly amateur painters include regular contributions from Sallie Ward, Sue and Claude Lawrence, Sara Bowring, Adrian Taylor and Sian Pearson.
-Clifford King paints much of the detail.
+The sets are painted in advance, but need to be finished in- situ.
+A team of enthusiastic and mainly amateur painters include regular contributions from Sallie Ward, Sue and Claude Lawrence, Sara Bowring, Sian Pearson and Irene Dowdall.
+Clifford King and Shelia Richards have painted much of the detail.

 New members of our backstage team are warmly welcomed; please contact Keith Ward on 01753 854093 or by email drjkward@aol.com.